dickblair/p2/README.md

 + Production URL: <http://p2.ambitiously.me>

 ## Overview
-This application takes different factors from a user and demonstrates how to use them to calculate life insurance coverage.
+This application takes different factors from a user and demonstrates how to use them to calculate ways to save on life insurance coverage.

 ## Outside resources
-TBD
+w3schools.com
+php.net
+www.html.am

 ## Notes for instructor